teofc111/asr_project/README.md

 To transcribe a .wav or .mp3 audio file, run the following command, replacing `/path/to/file.mp3` with the path to your file.
 `curl -F ‘file=@/path/to/file.mp3’ http://localhost:8001/asr`

-A sample of a batch-transcribed text is given in `cv-valid-dev-updated.csv`.
+A sample of a batch-transcribed text is given in `asr/cv-valid-dev-updated.csv`.

+!!!!!!!!!!!!!
+Place common_voice in main directory. assume cloned to home directory at ~